 The Night Market seems like a weird place to get a manicure, but that doesn't stop people from doing it.
 In this shot we have a Taiwanese woman getting a manicure while the beautician's husband looks on.
 I can't really attest to the quality or the price of a night market beautician, but I'm guessing it is likely quite a bit cheaper than you would see elsewhere.
 What I am sure of though is that there is no other place where you can get a manicure and eat some stinky tofu at the same time!
 Multi-tasking!
 Yeah!

-Taiwan has 14 recognized Aboriginal tribes (and 11 more that are yet to be recognized by the government) who are of Austronesian origin and have inhabited this land for thousands of years more than the ethnic-Chinese.
-Their cuisines differ quite a bit from traditional Taiwanese fare and I'm not shy to say that while I love Taiwanese/Chinese food - Taiwanese Aboriginal food is often the best culinary experience you can have here.
-The Aboriginals of Taiwan are masters when it comes to the grill, especially when it comes to wild boar.
-In this shot we have an Aboriginal man cooking wild boar on a stone pan.
+Taiwan has 14 recognized Indigenous tribes (and 11 more that are yet to be recognized by the government) who are of Austronesian origin and have inhabited this land for thousands of years more than the ethnic-Chinese.
+Their cuisines differ quite a bit from traditional Taiwanese fare and I'm not shy to say that while I love Taiwanese/Chinese food - Taiwanese Indigenous food is often the best culinary experience you can have here.
+The Indigenous peoples of Taiwan are masters when it comes to the grill, especially when it comes to wild boar.
+In this shot we have an Indigenous man cooking wild boar on a stone pan.
 You can buy a version that is fried up with garlic, onions and leeks and served hot in a box or have that mixture served in a fresh hot-dog like bun.
 No matter what you order, it will be awesome.

 3. Pinball Boss (彈鋼珠遊戲老闆)